 Denton Assault by Strangulation Lawyer

 If you or your loved one were arrested for alleged assault by strangulation in the Denton area, you want to avoid saying anything to authorities until you have legal representation.
-Let the Law Offices of Richard C. McConathy deal with police for you.
+Let the Law Offices of Richard C. McConathy deal with the police for you.

 Our firm can fight to possibly get your criminal charges reduced or dismissed.
 We can assess all of your legal options when you call (940) 222-8004 or contact us online to receive a free consultation.